 Jhaveri and El-Khider had the idea to create a web-based platform for hospitals and physicians to match up and communicate directly: physicians would know exactly where and when shifts need to be covered, and hospitals would know which physicians are available and qualified to cover the shifts.
 Physician billing rates would be set by an algorithm; credentialing would be digital and very fast.

-Miller loved the idea.
-Based on his urging, Jhaveri and El-Khider launched Hyr Medical in January 2017 to further develop and commercialize the platform.
+Based on BioEnterprise’s urging, Jhaveri and El-Khider launched Hyr Medical in January 2017 to further develop and commercialize the platform.
 Jhaveri serves as president and CEO; El-Khider is chief medical officer.